Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities: Spin Truncation and Matrix Product States

 Both panels show that finite-size effects shift the location of the first transition to values $\ez'>1/2$.
 Comparing our numerical data to the prediction for the large mass limit $R^2\ll 1$ in Eq.~\eqref{eq:jump_formula}, we observe good agreement for $R^2=0.3$.
 Going to a larger value of $R^2=0.6$, or equivalently to a smaller mass, the approximation in Eq.~\eqref{eq:jump_formula} breaks down and is no longer compatible with the numerical data.

 In summary, our MPS data demonstrate that we can observe the relevant features of the model, even if we restrict ourselves to a small number of degrees of freedom.
-The truncation of the bosonic fields does not severely affect the physics in the presence of a $\theta$-term for the range of parameters we are interested in.
+The truncation of the bosonic fields does not severely affect the physics in the presence of a $\theta$-term for the range of parameters we have considered.
 In particular, even for very small system sizes that are accessible with current quantum hardware, we can observe the characteristic features of the phase structure.
 For large masses, or equivalently small values of $R^2$, the EFD and the ground-state energy density clearly show the signatures of the first-order phase transition which eventually vanish as we go to small masses or correspondingly large $R^2$.
+We note that while for the parameters we have considered the MPS data is a useful benchmark for the proposed VQE, in general the VQE setup allows for going beyond these regimes, and, thus, for exploring physics that is not easily accessible with classical simulations.